Sumiko Inaba

-Sumiko Inaba (born February 6, 1991) is an American mixed martial artist who competes in the Women's Flyweight division of the Bellator MMA.
-As of February 7, 2023, she is #9 in the Bellator Women's Flyweight Rankings.
+Sumiko Inaba (born February 6, 1991) is an American mixed martial artist who competes in the Women's Flyweight division of the PFL.

 Background

 After graduating King Kekaulike High School, Inaba studied nursing before she discovered mixed martial arts while attending boxing classes to get into shape.

 She has a daughter, Kiyarah-Lei, who was born around 2009.

 Mixed martial arts career

 Early career

 She went 6-1 as an amateur, including four TKOs and one submission.
 After the pandemic put her career in the travel industry on hiatus, she put her full-time efforts into training.
 She decided to go professional in 2020 and landed an endorsement with Hilo-based Waiakea Water Company.

 Bellator MMA

 After a successful amateur career, Inaba signed with Bellator MMA.

-She made her professional MMA debut against Jessica Ruiz on November 5, 2020 at Bellator 251.
+She made her professional MMA debut against Jessica Ruiz on November 5, 2020, at Bellator 251.

-In her sophomore performance, Inaba faced Kristina Katsikis on May 21, 2021 at Bellator 259.
-She won the bout via third round TKO.
+In her sophomore performance, Inaba faced Kristina Katsikis on May 21, 2021, at Bellator 259.
+She won the bout via third-round TKO.

-Inaba faced Randi Field on October 16, 2021 at Bellator 268.
+Inaba faced Randi Field on October 16, 2021, at Bellator 268.
 She won the bout via arm-triangle choke in the second round.